elvispereira072/elvisportfolio-com/README.md

-# elvisportfolio-com
-# Portfólio de Elvis Pereira
+Elvis Pereira Portfolio

-Este é o portfólio de Elvis Pereira, um Desenvolvedor Front-End especializado em criar experiências web dinâmicas e responsivas.
-Este projeto apresenta uma coleção de trabalhos e serviços oferecidos, utilizando tecnologias modernas como Tailwind CSS e FontAwesome, além de incluir efeitos especiais como um vídeo de fundo e ícones flutuantes.

-## Tecnologias Utilizadas
+This is the portfolio of Elvis Pereira, a Front-End Developer specialized in creating dynamic and responsive web experiences.
+This project showcases a collection of works and services offered, using modern technologies such as Tailwind CSS and FontAwesome, and includes special effects like a background video and floating icons.

+Technologies Used
-- HTML5
+HTML5

-- Tailwind CSS
+Tailwind CSS

-- FontAwesome
+FontAwesome

-- JavaScript
+JavaScript

-## Funcionalidades
+Features
-- Design Responsivo
+Responsive Design
-- Menu de Navegação Adaptável
-- Vídeo de Fundo
-- Ícone Flutuante do WhatsApp

-## Serviços Oferecidos
+Adaptive Navigation Menu

+Background Video

+Floating WhatsApp Icon

+Services Offered
-- Desenvolvimento Web
+Web Development

-- Formatação
-- Documentos Profissionais no Word
-- Criação de Arquivos APK Android
+Computer Formatting

+Professional Documents in Word

+Android APK File Creation